UNINETTSigma2/documentation/software/userinstallsw/conda.md

 You need to adapt the location (line 8) and also change the name ("myproject").
-On line 10 we define `CONDA_PKGS_DIRS` to also be in your well-defined `my_conda_storage`, otherwise package cache is in your home directory and that is a problem.
+On line 10 we define `CONDA_PKGS_DIRS` to also be in your well-defined `my_conda_storage`, otherwise the package cache is in your home directory and that is a problem.

 If I run this for my example `environment.yml` above it creates the cache and environment folders and each contains many files already: